Appeal procedure

 Target groups

-Our calls for applications are aimed at doctoral candidates in business, industry, administration and academia who are considering a professorship at a university of applied sciences (HAW).
+Our calls for applications are aimed at doctoral candidates in business, industry, administration and science who are considering a professorship at a university of applied sciences (HAW).

-• Tenure as a professor, if you have not yet exceeded the age of 50 at the time of appointment (you must therefore still be 49 years old).
+• Tenure as a professor if you have not yet reached the age of 50 at the time of appointment (i.e. you must still be 49 years old).

-Family periods (parental, care periods), military and alternative services can be taken into account, so that the age limit is raised accordingly if such creditable periods exist.
+Family periods (parental leave, care periods), military service and alternative service can be taken into account, so that the age limit is raised accordingly if such creditable periods exist.

-• A reduction of the teaching obligation is possible, for example, by taking on tasks in self-administration (e.g. Chair of the Examinations Board) or by performing research and development tasks upon application.
+• A reduction of the teaching obligation is possible, for example, through the assumption of tasks in self-administration (e.g. Chair of the Examinations Board) or through the performance of research and development tasks on application

 • Tasks of a professorship

-• assumption of tasks of academic self-administration / administration (Examinations Board, boards and committees, study program management, ...)
+• Assumption of tasks of academic self-administration / administration (Examinations Board, boards and committees, program management, ...)

 Structure of our tender